Foreign Delegates Start Arriving To Participate In PFC Interiors Pakistan Exhibition - UrduPoint

 Foreign Delegates Start Arriving To Participate In PFC Interiors Pakistan Exhibition

-Mian Kashif Ashfaq, Chief Executive Pakistan Furniture Council (PFC) Tuesday while reviewing the final arrangements of exhibition said that all the foreign delegations were visiting Pakistan on the invitation of PFC and PFC would bear their expenses, including boarding, lodging, and transportation and traveling," says a press release issued here Tuesday.
+Mian Kashif Ashfaq, Chief Executive Pakistan Furniture Council (PFC) Tuesdaywhile reviewing the final arrangements of exhibition said that all the foreigndelegations were visiting Pakistan on the invitation of PFC and we will bear theirexpenses, including boarding, lodging, and transportation and traveling.He elaborated that main purpose behind extending invitations was to introducehandmade best quality solid wood furniture products to the foreign investors andimporters.

-He said that the purpose behind extending invitations was to introduce handmade best quality solid wood products and furniture to the foreign investors and importers.
-"Special arrangements have been made to facilitate the foreign visitors," he added.
+"Special extraordinary arrangements have been made to facilitate allthe foreign visitors," he added.

-He further said that in order to ensure the quick flow of information, a special desk has been set up for print and electronic media.

-Mian Kashif said more than 100 leading local companies and interior designers would display their products while as many as 200,000 to 250,000 people were expected to visit this mega exhibition.